Key HR Technology Trends for 2026 — and How to Plan for Each

 The relationship between HR and IT is becoming more interdependent as AI reshapes the workplace.
 A recent survey found that 64% of IT leaders predicted a complete HR-IT merger within five years, while 31% predicted far more collaboration without merging.

-As agentic AI adoption increases, HR and IT must work closely together.
+As more businesses adopt agentic AI for human resources, HR and IT must work closely together.
 HR leaders need IT's expertise in implementing complex technologies, while IT needs HR's insight into how tools affect people.

 Both functions safeguard company data, incorporate people data into business strategy and influence how leadership responds to AI transformation.
-When HR and IT align, organizations can balance innovation with trust much more effectively.
+When HR and IT align, organizations can align innovation with trust much more effectively.

 As HR technology continues to evolve in 2026, staying ahead of current trends is about building a foundation for integrated, secure and strategically sound AI practices across your organization.
 The organizations that thrive will be those that view their AI strategy as a catalyst for creating workplaces where people and innovation can flourish together.